stephenkostas/liferay-docs/develop/tutorials/articles/230-web-experience-management/02-displaying-custom-assets-with-display-pages/02-defining-fields-to-contribute.markdown

 # Defining Asset Display Contributor Fields [](id=asset-display-contributor-fields)

-Once you have created the Asset Display Contributor, the next step is to create the `AssetDisplayContributorField`.
-To do this, you must implement the `AssetDisplayContributorFields` interface, and reference `AssetDisplayContributorField.class` in your service declaration.
-Each field will require its own class.
-You could do this for one of your assets field or all of them.
+Once you have created the Asset Display Contributor, the next step is to create the `AssetDisplayContributorFields`.
+To do this, you must implement the `AssetDisplayContributorFields` interface and reference `AssetDisplayContributorField.class` in your service declaration.
+Each field requires its own class.
+You could do this for any or all of your asset's fields.

 ## AssetDisplayContributorFields [](id=assetdisplaycontributorfields)